 - Your printer can get very hot, so keep out of reach of animals and children!

-3D printers are considered about as safe as one of your household appliances.
+3D printers are considered as safe as one of your household appliances.

 Problems can arise when you play around with your settings, so use default settings unless you know what you are doing and be familiar with what each setting does.